 Redmond citizens value a variety of housing options for those that call Redmond home.
-Four of the several ways that Redmond promotes choice in home types are through its Cottage Housing regulations, Innovative Housing ordinance, and through allowing and encouraging accessory dwelling units and backyard homes.
+Several ways that Redmond promotes choice in home types are through:

 In 2002, the City adopted cottage housing regulations to provide a new housing choice in Redmond.
 A cottage is a single-family home of no more than 1,500 square feet.
 Cottages include small yards, but are also situated around a community open space, which functions as an extended yard, recreation area, and community gathering space.
-At Redmond’s Conover Commons, parking is provided either behind, below, or apart from the cottages themselves, allowing the front yards to serve as places for living.
+At some Redmond developments, parking is provided either behind, below, or apart from the cottages themselves, allowing the front yards to serve as places for living.

-Also called mother-in-law apartments, or simply “ADUs,” these homes are secondary to an existing home and are allowed in all of Redmond’s residential zones.
-In most cases, ADUs are limited to 1500 square feet; they may be attached to, or detached from, the existing home.
+Also called mother-in-law apartments, or simply ADUs, these homes are secondary to an existing home and are allowed in all of Redmond’s residential zones.
+In most cases, ADUs are limited to 1,500 square feet; they may be attached to, or detached from, the existing home.
+See the regulations.

-A backyard home is a single-family detached unit that does not exceed 1,500 square feet and that is affordable to an individual or family earning less than 120% of the area median income.
+A backyard home (small lot short plat) is a single-family detached unit that does not exceed 1,500 square feet and that is affordable to an individual or family earning less than 120% of the area median income.
 These homes are allowed in the Education Hill neighborhood on single-family lots that are at least 200% of the minimum average lot size, or about 15% less land than would otherwise be required to subdivide a lot.
-See RZC 21.08.170E.2.a.ii for more information.